Fall Tasks: Harvest, Store & Plant

 Testing the Garden Soil Now

 Fall is the best time to do a soil test.
 I try to test every 3 to 5 years for fertilizer levels and needs.
-Fertilizer can cause lots of salt buildup.
+Fertilizers can cause lots of salt buildup.
 Contact your county cooperative extension for a free or cheap soil test or ask a garden nursery how it’s done.

-You’ll want to incorporate organic matter in the fall to let the organic organisms work the soil all winter, avoid getting waterlogged soil in the spring, and because it’s easier than trying to do all the garden activities in the spring.
+You’ll want to incorporate organic matter in the fall to let the organic organisms work the soil all winter, avoid getting waterlogged soil in the spring, and it’s easier than trying to do all the garden activities in the spring.
 Plus, soil prepared in fall will warm up faster!

 Learn more about how to prepare your soil in the fall